BarakBH/BarakBH/README.md

 Welcome to my GitHub profile!

 ## About Me
-I'm a passionate full-stack software engineer with nearly 4 years of hands-on experience in developing large-scale, production-grade systems.
+I'm a Full-Stack Software Engineer with ~4 years of hands-on experience building production-grade systems in both enterprise and startup environments.

-I currently work at **Clalit Health Service**, building and maintaining internal tools that improve daily workflows across hospitals and clinics.
+I currently work at PalWallet, a fintech startup, where I contribute to the development and evolution of a real-world product used by customers.
+My focus is on shipping features, improving existing systems, and collaborating closely with product and backend teams in a fast-moving environment.

+Previously, I worked on large-scale internal platforms in the healthcare domain, gaining strong experience in system stability, security, and maintainability.

-I enjoy writing clean, secure, and efficient code — and turning complex business requirements into intuitive user experiences.
+I care deeply about clean code, thoughtful architecture, and turning complex business requirements into reliable, user-friendly software.

 ### Technical Skills
-- **Languages:** JavaScript, TypeScript, C#, Java, Python, C
+- **Languages:** JavaScript, TypeScript, C#, Java, Python
-- **Front-End:** Angular, React, HTML, SCSS, RxJS, Angular Material
+- **Front-End:** React, Angular, HTML, SCSS, RxJS
-- **Back-End:** .NET Framework & .NET Core, Node.js, Express.js
+- **Back-End:** .NET Core / .NET Framework, Node.js, REST APIs
-- **Databases:** SQL Server (SSMS), MySQL, MongoDB
+- **Databases:** SQL Server, MongoDB, MySQL
-- **Tools & Platforms:** Git, GitHub, TFS, IIS, Postman, Visual Studio, VS Code
+- **Tools & Platforms:** Git, GitHub, Postman, IIS, Visual Studio, VS Code

 ### Work Experience
+**Full-Stack Software Engineer – PalWallet**
+*2025 – Present*
+- Developing and maintaining a fintech product in a startup environment
+- Building and refining product features used in production
+- Collaborating with cross-functional teams to deliver business-driven solutions

 **Full-Stack Developer – Clalit Health Services**
-*2023 – Present*
+*2023 – 2025*
 - Developing and maintaining healthcare systems for internal staff and managers using Angular, .NET, and SQL Server.
 - Designed data-driven dashboards, real-time SignalR modules, and secure API integrations.
 - Improved UX and performance across multiple production environments.